h311m4n000/HA-Control-Sphero-R2D2/README.md

 Control your Sphero R2D2 with an ESP32 and call his animations from Home Assistant!
 With this arduino code you can control the animations of a Sphero R2D2 droid toy.
 You cannot move him around manually as it's not something I had a need for and it wouldn't make much sense within home assistant anyway.
 It will also report battery status to home assistant if you decide to leave him unplugged.
+The Sphero R2D2 works even when plugged in (careful though if you use movement when he is attached to his power cable...!)

 # How useful is it?
 Honestly?
 It's really for fun.
 I have it in a simple automation where when I switch on my Gaming-PC it'll do a little happy dance, and when I turn the PC off, it'll be sad.